5 ways to get Pacific Northwest style

 ‘Dots’ by Workagile – informal upholstered seating, perfect for impromptu discussions or meetings

 For further interior design inspiration, pop in to Workagile’s Pacific Northwest-inspired showroom on Banner Street, Clerkenwell, London, less than 5 minutes’ walk from Old Street tube station.
 In the meantime check out Workagile’s stories that explore aspects of biophilia, how to redefine boundaries using desks and forward thinking spaces for innovation.
-To discuss products featured in this article or how Workagile can help design your spaces, get in touch on 020 3904 6688 or email [email protected].
+To discuss products featured in this article or how Workagile can help design your spaces, get in touch on 020 3904 6688 or email london@work-agile.com.

 Work smart.
 Work well.
 Workagile.